 In May 2009, he joined one of the largest private medical institution, Medical Aid Society of Malawi (MASM) Medi Clinics Limited (MMCL) with five 24-hour private clinics in all the major cities in Malawi, being in-charge of Zomba, Kanjedza and currently Area 12 clinics in Zomba, Blantyre and Lilongwe cities respectively.
 These 24-hour private clinics provides Out-patient and In-patient General and Specialist services to over 2,000 patients monthly.

-Seke did a Master’s degree course in Tropical Medicine and International Health at London School of Hygiene and Tropical Medicine (LSHTM) [2011-12] as well as Diploma in Tropical Medicine and Hygiene (DTM&H) course jointly provided by LSHTM and Royal College of Physicians in London .
-After the MSc course, he continued practising medicine at the MASM Medi clinics, in addition to teaching and supervising undergraduate BSc students in Parasitology at Chancellor College of the University of Malawi.
+In 2011, Seke was awarded a Commonwealth Masters Scholarship to pursue a Master’s degree in Tropical Medicine and International Health (MScTMIH) at London School of Hygiene and Tropical Medicine (LSHTM), which he successfully completed in September 2012.
+He also successfully completed a Postgraduate Diploma in Tropical Medicine and Hygiene (DTM&H) by Royal College of Physicians in London.
+After the MSc course, in addition to the clinical practice at MMCL, he taught and supervised undergraduate BSc students in Parasitology at Chancellor College, University of Malawi (UNIMA).

 American Society of Tropical Medicine and Hygiene (ASTMH)

 British Society for Parasitology (BSP)

 Medical Association of Malawi (MAM) - Executive Committee Member responsible for Membership and Marketing.